jgrindall/udacity-fsjs-project4/README.md

 - Environment variables exist for the following:
     - jwt secret key
     - bcryptjs and #salt for password hashing.
-Note that the library used is bcryptjs (which is pure JS and needs no CI compile steo) not bcrypt
+Note that the library used is bcryptjs (which is pure JS and needs no CI compile step) not bcrypt
     - postgres user/pwd/database names

 - These are stored as